24.3 Data Transformation and Synchronization

 The attribute mappings are resolved in the order listed, from top to bottom.
 You can move the mapped attributes up or down in the list to ensure that they are resolved in the correct order.
 In general, you should list specific mappings first followed by more general mappings.
 For example, a mapping for the Member attribute on a Group object should be listed before a mapping for the Member attribute on any objects (the <Any Class> option).

-Select the check box in front of the mapped attribute you want to move, then click to move the attribute up or click to move it down.
+Select the check box of the mapped attribute that you want to move, then click to move the attribute up or click to move it down.

 Removing the Custom Reciprocal Attribute Mapping

-You can delete the custom attribute mappings you've created.
+You can delete the created custom attribute mapping.
 This results in the Metadirectory engine using the default attribute mappings for the driver.

-To remove a custom reciprocal attribute mapping, click the icon at the top of the screen.
+To remove a custom reciprocal attribute mapping, click the icon.

 Editing Reciprocal Attribute XML